F-Gray/QCCSRC/README.md

 ```
 #### 3. GridRegion

-The <i>GridRegion</i> struct can be used to specify a 3D region and has the following constructors
+The `GridRegion` struct can be used to specify a 3D region and has the following constructors

 ```C++
 GridRegion::GridRegion(long long XStart, long long XEnd, long long YStart, long long YEnd, long long ZStart, long long ZEnd);